 It’s good practice to get a professional in to take a look at your system before each operating season.
 An expert can give the system a thorough inspection and make sure everything truly is running properly.
 Those annual inspections will help you find and repair minor issues before they can turn into something serious!

-What the Pro Should Check
+What the Pros Should Check

-While in your home, the expert should take a look at the burner assembly of your furnace, the ignition system, the heat exchanger, the gas system on any gas furnaces, and the combustion blower for proper performance.
+While in your home, an expert should take a look at the burner assembly of your furnace, the ignition system, the heat exchanger, the gas system on any gas furnaces, and the combustion blower for proper performance.
 It’s also good that the inspector has a look at the air filter (though you should do this) and the fan belt.
 Finally, he should verify the control box is in working order and take a look at any of the system wiring to look for corrosion.